 The vast majority of hiking shorts are built with nylon or polyester, which do a good job wicking moisture, dry out quickly, and offer great freedom of movement with their lightweight and airy builds.
 Going against the grain are Topo Designs’ Dirt Shorts, which feature a 98%-organic-cotton build for a solid dose of comfort and style.
 In fact, comfort is the first thing we noticed about the Dirt Shorts, which are soft and supple against the skin and have a noticeable amount of stretch for moving around.
 Further, the side-seam pockets are massive and positioned perfectly, and you get two stylish rear pockets, too.
 For dry and moderate conditions (they were perfect for our April hiking trip in Moab), these are a cozy and stylish alternative to many of the more traditional, synthetic hiking shorts here.

 But before you spring for the Dirt Shorts, it’s important to be aware of the shortcomings of cotton.
-When used in hiking shorts, cotton is overall thicker and warmer than nylon or polyester, and does not dry out as quickly when wet.
+When used in hiking shorts, cotton is overall thicker and warmer than nylon or polyester and does not dry out as quickly when wet.
 Further, it lacks the airy and free-flowing feel of synthetic blends—you won’t want to wear these on particularly hot days.
-In addition, the overall design of the Dirt Shorts is far from performance-minded: The waistband is a little thick and bulky (not great for wearing under a burly hipbelt), the 4.25-inch inseam will be too short for some, and zippered storage is lacking (the zippered mesh compartment inside the back pocket can fit keys but not much else).
-But as a nice crossover option for casual and outdoor use, the Dirt Shorts—which come in five modern and eye-catching colorways—are one of our favorite designs here.
+In addition, the overall design of the Dirt Shorts is far from performance-minded: The waistband is a little thick and bulky (not great for wearing under a burly hipbelt), the 3.5-inch inseam will be too short for some, and zippered storage is lacking (the zippered mesh compartment inside the back pocket can fit keys but not much else).
+But as a nice crossover option for casual and outdoor use, the Dirt Shorts are one of our favorite designs here.
 For a similar alternative with a built-in belt rather than a drawcord, check out Topo Designs’ Mountain Shorts.

 See the Topo Designs Dirt Shorts

-What we like: A high-quality traditional hiking short for just $59; available in two inseam lengths.
+What we like: A high-quality traditional hiking short available in two inseam lengths and 12 sizes.

 What we don’t: Button and drawcord have a tendency to dig into the stomach.

-The Quandary is a great option for women looking for standard hiking-short fare (complete with your choice of drab colorways), and—like most of Patagonia’s offerings—they’re well built and feature high-quality materials.
-However, this style of hiking short won’t appeal to everyone, especially when a stylish design like the Prana Halle above offers similar performance.
-Further, after testing many hiking shorts with sleek elastic waistbands (like the Mountain Hardwear Dynama/2 Bermuda above), we have a hard time choosing shorts with buttons and drawcords—both of which are noticeably bulky under the hipbelt of our backpack.
-But the Quandary is nevertheless a durable and functional option for just $65, and Patagonia offers two inseams (5 and 7 in.) in ten sizes from 0 to 18.
-For a slightly longer (8-in.) and stretchier alternative, we also like Patagonia’s Skyline Traveler Shorts.
+The Quandary is a great option for those looking for standard hiking-short fare, and—like most of Patagonia’s offerings—they’re well built and feature high-quality materials, though many users feel that they run on the small side.
+Additionally, this style of hiking short won’t appeal to everyone, especially when a more modern design like the Prana Halle above offers similar performance.
+Finally, after testing many hiking shorts with sleek elastic waistbands (like the Mountain Hardwear Dynama Bermuda above), we have a hard time choosing shorts with buttons and drawcords—both of which are noticeably bulky under the hipbelt of a backpack.
+But the Quandary is nevertheless a durable and functional option, and Patagonia offers two inseams (5 and 7 in.) in 12 sizes from 0 to 22.

 See the Patagonia Quandary Shorts 5" See the Patagonia Quandary Shorts 7"